 This is supplemented by active liquidity management in the Company, to ensure that even under stress conditions the Company has sufficient liquidity as required to meet its obligations.
-This is delegated by the Board to and monitored through the IP&I Asset and Liability Committee, the Insurance, Pensions & Investments Risk Committee , ISIM and Banking and Liquidity Operating Committee.
+This is delegated by the Board to and monitored through the Insurance, Pensions & Investments Asset and Liability Committee (IP&IALCO), the Insurance, Pensions & Investments Risk Committee (IP&IRC), the Insurance Shareholder Investment Management Committee (ISIM) and Banking and Liquidity Operating Committee (BLOC).